Green-Software-Foundation/sci/case-studies/eshoppen.md

 * RR: A virtual machine with 2 vCPUs was used, this data was sourced from [Cloud Carbon Footprint Azure Instances Coefficients](https://github.com/cloud-carbon-footprint/cloud-carbon-coefficients/blob/main/data/azure-instances.csv).
 * TR: The bare metal host is split up into 16 vCPUs in total.
 This data was sourced from the [Cloud Carbon Footprint Azure Instances Coefficients](https://github.com/cloud-carbon-footprint/cloud-carbon-coefficients/blob/main/data/azure-instances.csv).

+### Front End Browser for Web application

+### Energy (`E`)

+The Quantification method used for calculating energy value is **Calculate**.
+We are measuring CPU utilization of the laptop client device and then using a model based on the Thermal Design Power (TDP) of the processors, number of cores etc to **estimate** the power consumption.

+The equation used to model the energy consumption is:

+P[kwH] = (Power consumed by CPU or Pc Number of cores + Power consumed by Memory or Pr + Power consumed by GPU or Pg Number of GPUs)/1000

+* CPU Utilization doesn’t scale linearly with power consumption, we will use the power curve as described in the [SCI Data Project “[E] Energy Estimation from Utilization Model” model](https://docs.google.com/spreadsheets/d/1Viv94rMKH-fJrfD9Nn9_qkiAg1PDfIfJUAHRX9slG7A/edit#gid=526989613)
+* TDP of laptop used (Laptop- 11th Generation Intel Core i7-1185G7 vPro /32 GB RAM) = 28 W
+* From specs, we found that Power consumed by 4GB memory is close to 1.45 W and that by 8 GB memory is approximately 2.45 W. Also from this [article](https://medium.com/teads-engineering/estimating-aws-ec2-instances-power-consumption-c9745e347959) we can consider power consumed is approx 0.38 W/GB and for this scenario it is  close to 12.16 Watts.
+* No GPU was used hence Pg ~0

+### Carbon Intensity (`I`)

+* We will use regional yearly averages.
+* The region the application was run in was India.
+* We will source the Carbon Intensity from the SCI Data project and the [[I] Regional Yearly Marginal Carbon Intensity](https://docs.google.com/spreadsheets/d/1Viv94rMKH-fJrfD9Nn9_qkiAg1PDfIfJUAHRX9slG7A/edit#gid=1582216595) data set.

+### Embodied Carbon (`M`)

+The equation to calculate `M = TE * (TR/EL) * (RR/TR)`

+Where:

+* TE = Total Embodied Emissions, the sum of LCA emissions for all hardware components associated with the application server.
+* TR = Time Reserved, the length of time the hardware is reserved for use by the software.
+* EL = Expected Lifespan, the anticipated time that the equipment will be installed.
+* RR = Resources Reserved, the number of resources reserved for use by the software.
+* TR = Total Resources, the total number of resources available.

+For this component:

+* TE: We will source the embodied carbon estimates for the Dell laptop  from the [Dell site](https://i.dell.com/sites/content/corporate/corp-comm/en/Documents/dell-laptop-carbon-footprint-whitepaper.pdf) Data Set.
+* TR: 1 hr.
+* EL: We will assume a 4 year lifespan or 35,040 hrs.
+* RR: A dell laptop was used, and all resources are available for use of this application.
+* TR: A dell laptop was used, and all resources are available for use of this application.

 ## (Quantify) SCI Value Calculation

 *Show your work!
 For each of the components of your software system, show how you arrived at the SCI value.
 Guidance for this is available in the [Methodology summary](https://github.com/Green-Software-Foundation/software_carbon_intensity/blob/main/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md#methodology-summary) section.